94 years of flooding, and counting: Photos above from March 2021

 As a result, property values and tax dollars into our city treasury will increase.

 I will run the cost estimates against those of the Army Corp of Engineers assessment of the problem (no remedy was apparent in the report)

 There are a number of creeks and drainage areas throughout our city frequently choked with stagnant water and overgrowth, which invites disease carrying insects, microorganisms, and floods.

 I want to coordinate regular clean-up efforts with neighbors along the waterways, such as a community effort of “neighbor helping neighbor” cut back overgrowth along their property.

 Perhaps designating a Saturday once each month, or every six weeks, March through October, as a volunteer effort of citizens, in concert with city workers to clear vegetation, identify waterways in need of dredging, and promote downstream runoff, will be beneficial.

 Making our waterways more efficient and attractive will also make properties more appealing and livable, for all our citizens.

 After 92 years of flooding in our City of Lebanon, I was asked if I could offer a solution; my answer is on this page.

-During the last 6 years, all three of my opponents have been on the city council, and one (also) as mayor, and NOTHING was proposed, nor implemented to solve this continual problem!
+During the last 6 years, all three of my opponents for mayor have been on the city council, and one (also) as mayor, and NOTHING was proposed, nor implemented to solve this continual problem!

 As your next mayor, I will initiate a program to test water and soil in and surrounding stagnant waterways, to determine if toxic elements are present.